Battle of Pooneryn: The military base

 By November 1993, the military base in Pooneryn with a naval detachment at Nagasivanthurei consisted of 55 officers and 2100 men.
-The army garrison at Poonaryn consisted of troops from the 1st Battalion, Sri Lanka Light Infantry and 3rd Battalion, Gajaba Regiment as well as a Saber Troop from the 4th Armoured Regiment, Sri Lanka Armoured Corps with two T-55A main battle tanks.
+The army garrison at Poonaryn consisted of troops from the 1st Battalion, Sri Lanka Light Infantry under the command of its commanding officer, Major T.T.R. de Silva and 3rd Battalion, Gajaba Regiment under the command of its as its second in command Major U. Hemapala, as well as a Saber Troop from the 4th Armoured Regiment, Sri Lanka Armoured Corps with two T-55A main battle tanks.
 The navy had stationed five inshore patrol crafts at Nagasivanthurei.

 LTTE preparations

 The military bases in Pooneryn and Elephant Pass effectively blocked LTTE movements between Wanni and Jaffna.
 President D. B. Wijetunge's government increased the pressure on the LTTE.
 The LTTE began secretly planning an attack on Pooneryn, preparing for several months.
 On 24 September 1993, the military launched Operation Yal Devi to eliminate LTTE boat landing sites around Kilali.
-The Ministry of Defense claimed 108 soldiers were killed in the operation and 350 LTTE carders were killed, LTTE confirmed only 96 of its carders were killed.
+The Ministry of Defense claimed 108 soldiers were killed in the operation and 350 LTTE cadres were killed, LTTE confirmed only 96 of its cadres were killed.
 Six weeks later the LTTE launched Operation Thavalai to destroy the isolated military base in Pooneryn and the detachment at Nagathevanthurai.
 Weapons captured from Janakapura were put into use.

 Battle

 Initial assault

 On 11 November, around 2:00 a.m., the LTTE launched a massive attack from land and the lagoon with 600 cadres, simultaneously engaging the Nagathevanthurai naval detachment and the army defence lines in Pooneryn.
-LTTE leader Col. Bhanu led the assault on Nagathevanthurai, while Brig.
-Theepan led the assault on Pooneryn.
+LTTE leader Colonel Bhanu led the assault on Nagathevanthurai, while Colonel Theepan led the assault on Pooneryn.
 The garrison was taken by surprise as it had not expected an amphibious assault from the lagoon.
 The LTTE infiltrated a specially trained group of cadres through the forward defence lines, with the mission of overrunning the mortar positions and the two T55 tanks.
 The infiltration groups were successful in capturing the mortar and armour positions in the initial phase of the assault.
 Within hours the forward lines were breached and the perimeter of the military base came under attack.
 The naval detachment was overrun and its installations including a radar station were destroyed.
 Heavy fire from LTTE anti-aircraft guns prevented air-support dispatched by the Sri Lanka Air Force.
 By dawn, large parts of the base were overrun, including the base armoury, which was emptied by the LTTE, who had also captured the two T55 tanks.
 The LTTE had planned to capture a tank in the battle.
 Some army units still managed to hold out in bunkers along the shore.
 Most of the troops fighting back formed independent groups.
 With the battalion headquarters of the 3rd Gajaba being overrun, the garrison lost contact with the Northern Command under Major General Rohan Daluwatte at the Palaly Military Base.
 Remaining units that regrouped around the battalion headquarters of the 1st Sri Lanka Light Infantry were able finally to contact the Elephant Pass Military Base.